shift31/hostbase/README.md

 ## To-do

+- Tests (unit, integration, etc.)
 - Implement HTTP Basic Authentication with users stored in Hostbase and/or LDAP
-- Tests (unit, integration, etc.)
-- More Documentation and a video demo
+- More documentation; video demo
 - Puppet Module and Chef Cookbook to help automate installation
 - CMDB integration
     - Script to periodically update Hostbase from Puppet Facts...likely using Facter output, run via Cron